kHinter/immo_lux/README.md

 ## Requirement

-An Ubuntu or Debian Linux machine with at least 8 GB of RAM is required.
+A Linux machine with at least 4 GB of RAM is required, although 8 GB is recommended.

 ## Installation & Deployment